kjosib/kjosib.github.io/Contrib/Chaos.md

 * Planning and Roadmap: Thinking up and evaluating possible future features or lines of development.
 * Release Cadence: Do meaningful increments of business value go live regularly, or do technical obstacles slow the pace?
 * Reliability: Does your product or service *just work,* or do you spend much time dealing with mistakes and breakdowns?
-* Feasibility analysis: Looking for ways to overcome the high-risk hurdles that might stymie project completion.
+* Feasibility analysis:
+  The economic sniff-test: Accounting for the costs and high-risk hurdles that might stymie project completion, balancing these against viable mitigations, and roughly estimating the likely ROI on implementing a concept.
 * Architecture: The abstract plan to divide and conquer the overarching problem.
 Modular breakdown and overall approach to design.
 * Design: Concrete *and understandable* solutions to specific, detailed subproblems.
 * Engineering [Documentation](../documenting.md):